supervisely/supervisely/help/tutorials/01_create_new_plugin/how_to_create_plugin.md

-# Creating a Superviely plugin
+# Creating a Supervisely plugin

 This tutorial walks you through creating a new Supervisely plugin.
 In Supervisely, plugins are Docker images that are launched on worker machines by the *[Supervisely agent](../../../agent/README.md)*.